mtlynch/mtlynch.io/content/retrospectives/2021/04/index.md

 * **Result**: Two affiliates signed up and a third is considering it
 * **Grade**: C

 This has been harder than I expected.
-I wanted to start with kind of "mid-tier" bloggers, but they're hard to find.
+I wanted to start with mid-tier bloggers, but they're hard to find.
 Everyone seems to be a massive site like Tom's Hardware or a tiny personal blog that nobody reads.
 I'm not having much luck finding the in-between.

 Two YouTubers signed on as affiliates, and one more is interested but hasn't yet committed.